slamming

 Spanish

-Word slam is considered uncommon in modern English.
+Word slamming is considered rare in modern English.

 It appears most frequently in fiction texts and less often in other writings.